 When it achieves a deep brown (not burnt) color, pour the cream into the center of the pan.
 It will steam and bubble vigorously -- that's ok.
 Stir until the sauce is smooth and well blended.

 Remove the pan from the heat.
 Stir in the bourbon, sea salt and chopped pecans.
 Let it cool for about 10 minutes.
 Transfer to a storage container with a tight fitting lid and refrigerate.

 Sauce will thicken as it chills.
 To serve, microwave the sauce for about 20-30 seconds, then spoon over ice cream, cheesecake, or apple pie.

-Makes about 1 1/2 cups of pecan caramel sauce.
+Makes about 1½ cups of bourbon pecan caramel sauce.